ellakoa/postcard-poem/content/posts/the-hidden-seabed.md

   and marvel at their great reveal in that magical time when the tide is still.

-  Boom, the largest noise travelled across the bay, and it was clear why many had stayed away
-  Gone to witness the Richborough chimneys brought to their knees, rubble and dust hung in a breeze, blocking out the clear blue skies with cheer, then sadness on their demise.

   Many missed the lowest of low tides and the loveliest of clear blue skies, which was shared by the fortunate few